 Step 1: Check the versions of Python and pip

-Open the command prompt or PowerShell terminal, and run the python --version and pip --version commands to check whether Python and pip are properly installed.
+Open the command prompt or PowerShell terminal, and run the python --version and pip --version commands to ensure that Python and pip are correctly installed.

 Here is an example: